plblum/jivs/planning/Builder Redesign Pt3.md

 Much of the work is how a parent validator or condition selects `FluentConditionBuilder` or `FluentOneConditionBuilder`.

-To support `MultiFieldConditionBuilder`, do **not** introduce a new standalone constructor parameter for `valueHostName`.
+To support `FluentMultiFieldConditionBuilder`, do **not** introduce a new standalone constructor parameter for `valueHostName`.

-The builders should continue to receive their connection/configuration through the same first parameter path they already use today. `MultiFieldConditionBuilder` should prepare that config object and pass it into the builder.
+The builders should continue to receive their connection/configuration through the same first parameter path they already use today. `FluentMultiFieldConditionBuilder` should prepare that config object and pass it into the builder.

 Representative current construction points that support this direction: